Want to purchase a short sale?

 Are they good deals?

-Occasionally.
-Many people hear the term "short sale" and automatically think of a seller that is in financial trouble and must sell their home fast to avert further financial problems.
-This is occasionally the case and can be an opportunity for a buyer to take advantage of another's misfortune.
+From time to time, yes.
+Often times people hear the phrase "short sale" and instinctively think of a seller that is in default and needing to sell their property quickly to prevent further financial problems.
+This is occasionally the case and can be an opportunity for a buyer to do well from another's misfortune.
 Alternatively, a lender may consider a short sale even if the seller isn't delinquent with their payments, but property values have declined.
-In cases such as these the discounted price may in fact be consistent with true market values, not below.
+In these instances the reduced price may in fact be in line with actual market values, not below.

 How do I buy a short sale?

-• Before making any purchase offers, do your research.
-Using a qualified real estate professional from Weichert, Realtors - Villar and Company to assist you with researching a property can help you make knowledgeable decisions.
-We can help learn to whom the property is titled, how much is owed to the lender, and whether or not a foreclosure notice has been filed.
-Having this information can help you determine how much to offer.
+• Always do your research before making any offers.
+Using a qualified real estate agent from Weichert, Realtors - Villar and Company to support your research of a property can help you make knowledgeable decisions.
+We can help find out to whom the property is titled, the balance still owed to the lender, and whether or not a foreclosure notice has been filed.
+Having this data can help you determine how much to offer.

-• Get a real estate agent with short sale expertise.
-Weichert, Realtors - Villar and Company can aid you in expediting the transaction and ensure that you're protected.
-Don't let inexperience impede the closing process.
-Put my experience and knowledge to work in your favor.
+• Hire a real estate professional with short sale knowledge.
+Weichert, Realtors - Villar and Company can assist you in expediting the transaction and make certain you're protected.
+Don't allow inexperience to delay the closing process.
+Let my experience and knowledge work for you.

-• Even with an experienced real estate agent and under the best circumstances, buying a short sale property will probably take longer than a typical real estate transaction.
-Be informed that most short sales will not close in the customary 30 days or less.
-Remember that you're not only having to satisfy the seller, but the lender must also agree to the terms of the sale.
-A lot of the time your offer will go before a committee for approval, which will add time - sometimes even 2 to 3 months.
+• Even with an experienced real estate agent and under the best of situations, buying a short sale property will generally take longer than a typical real estate transaction.
+Be aware that a majority of short sales will not close in less than 30 days.
+Remember that you're not only having to satisfy the seller, but the lender must also agree to the discounted price.
+In most cases your offer will be sent to a committee for approval, which will add time - sometimes even 2 to 3 months.

-• Home protection warranties, buyer credits and allowances, and closing cost concessions are usually not up for negotiation when dealing with a short sale.
-The lender will sell the property as seen which means the lender won't be paying for repairs.
-Be sure you reserve the right to have inspections for pests, HVAC, electrical, and other critical areas.
-At Weichert, Realtors - Villar and Company, when I write an offer, I am looking out for your interests above all else and will always recommend that you make your offer contingent upon the outcome of the inspections.
+• Home protection warranties, buyer credits and allowances, and closing cost concessions are generally not negotiable when working with a short sale.
+The lender is selling the property just the way it is which means the lender isn't going to pay for repairs.
+Make sure you reserve the right to perform inspections for pests, HVAC, electrical, and other critical areas.
+At Weichert, Realtors - Villar and Company, when I write an offer, I'm looking out for your interests first and will always recommend that you make your offer contingent upon the results of the inspections.

-When you're ready to buy, whether it's a short sale or a typical home sale, Weichert, Realtors - Villar and Company is here to help.
-Use my experience and knowledge of real estate to feel confident you're getting a fair deal and are protected during the full transaction.
+When it's time to buy, whether it's a short sale or a typical home sale, Weichert, Realtors - Villar and Company is available for you.
+Utilize my experience and knowledge of real estate to be certain that you are getting a fair deal and will be protected during the entire purchase transaction.